Hybrid Approximate Message Passing: Motivating Examples

 \section{Motivating Examples}

-We begin with a basic development to show that some previously-studied problems with a fully separable prior on $\xbf$ fit within our model.
+We begin with a basic development to show that problems with a fully separable prior and likelihood fit within our model.
 Then we show an extension to more complicated problems.
-A more extensive example is deferred to Section~\ref{sec:grpSparse}.
+More detailed examples are deferred to Sections~\ref{sec:grpSparse} and~\ref{sec:mlr}.